Monthly Blogs 2019

 I am very lucky to have had Jack and George show me by example how to work in the form I want after age 60.
 Now you, too, have their stories to guide and inspire you as you piece together your future life and work.
 Next month I will continue this blog series with the second element of a portfolio life…learning and self-development.
 Until then, happy trails to you.

-This month begins a six part series about life and work after age sixty.
+This January,2019 blog begins a six part series about life and work after age sixty.
 This series is for those who want to create a thoughtfully crafted future that is best described as a portfolio life.
 The five elements of a portfolio life include working in the form you want, learning and self-development, giving back, healthy living, and enjoying personal pursuits and leisure.

 Over the past thirty years in my career transition practice, most of my clients in their 40s, 50s and 60s have been very interested in one day living a portfolio life.
 Many have already done so successfully.
 In this blog I will describe this life and ask you, as I have asked each of my clients, “When the time is right, is this how you would like to live in the second half of your life?”
 I am betting you will.